-Theresa May’s Brexit withdrawal agreement has been rejected in the House of Commons.
+The Brexit debate is continuing in the House of Commons and no-one knows exactly how a final deal will look – or if it’ll be a no deal.
 If you’re buying a home abroad, it can be worrying, but not everyone’s putting their dreams on hold.
 Brits are the biggest portion of overseas buyers in many areas, so what do they know that others don’t?
 How have they ‘Brexit-proofed’ their plans?

 1. Control the risk of changing exchange rates

 The biggest risk of buying abroad during Brexit is the sheer amount of volatility on the foreign exchange market.
 Between April and August last year, £10,000 would have got you anything from €12,000 down to almost €10,000.
 Many of these sharp drops are triggered by political events – even a thumbs-up from a minister walking out of Downing Street can cause the pound to rise or fall.

 This means that that beautiful property you’ve seen for, say, €200,000 isn’t actually for €200,000.
 In fact, you have no idea – and no way of knowing – what it’ll cost when you actually come to pay for it.

 So, how do the thousands of Britons who buy in sunnier climes every year do it?
 For many, the answer is a forward contract.
 This fixes in the exchange rate of that day for up to twelve months, for no further cost.
 Thousands of our clients choose this to help guarantee their purchase of their dream home – because, even if the exchange rate moves, you’ve still got the original rate you agreed to.